 Laptop computers may be used in the Library.

-Calls on cellular/mobile phones may only be used in designated areas.
-They should be kept on silent or vibrate.
+Calls on cellular/mobile phones may only be conducted in designated areas.
+Phones should be kept on silent or vibrate.

 Chairs and tables and other library equipment, fittings and furniture may not be marked, defaced or rearranged.

 Water in spill-proof bottles is allowed.
-Food and other drink must not be brought into the library.
+Food and other drink must not be consumed in the library.

 The Library has been designated a smoke-free area and smoking/vaping is strictly forbidden.